dasobral/astro_biases_multiple_populations/README.md

 # Citation

-If using this software, please cite this repository and the paper "Using relativistic effects in large-scale structure to constrain astrophysical properties of galaxy populations" [ 	arXiv:2406.19908](https://arxiv.org/abs/2406.19908).
+If using this software, please cite this repository and our paper: ["Using relativistic effects in large-scale structure to constrain astrophysical properties of galaxy populations"](https://arxiv.org/abs/2406.19908).
 Bibtex:

 ```
 @article{Sobral-Blanco:2024qlb,